Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1: Methods

 \subsection{Training Regime}

-Parameters of the newly introduced Contact Prediction Module and Contact Conditioning Module are randomly initialized, while the remaining parts of the model inherit weights from the pretrained HF3.
+Parameters of the newly introduced Contact Prediction Module and Contact Conditioning Module are randomly initialized, while the remaining parts of the model inherit weights from the pre-trained HF3.
 Fine-tuning is performed using the same training dataset as HelixFold3, which includes Protein Data Bank (PDB) \cite{burley2017protein} structures released before September 30, 2021, supplemented with self-distillation data to enhance generalization.
 The training follows a three-stage fine-tuning strategy: the first stage focuses on the contact-conditioned structure prediction task to improve complex structure accuracy with inter-chain contact constraints; the second stage adds the contact prediction task, jointly optimizing the model for both tasks; the third stage follows the same setting of the second stage but extends to larger crop size.

-In the first stage, the model is trained exclusively on the contact-conditioned structure prediction task.
+In the first \xm{fine-tuning} stage, the model is trained exclusively on the contact-conditioned structure prediction task.
 For each training sample, inter-chain contacts are extracted from experimentally determined complex structures to form a ground-truth contact set $\mathcal{C}$.
 This set contains all inter-chain token pairs where at least one atom from each token lies within 5\AA~in three-dimensional space.
 Contact conditioning is applied with 70\% probability: 1–10 token pairs are uniformly sampled from $\mathcal{C}$ and provided as binary contact constraints.
-In the remaining 30\% of samples, no contact constraints are used, which helps maintain the model’s ability to predict structures without external guidance.
+In the remaining 30\% of samples, no contact constraints are used, which helps maintain the model’s ability to predict structures without external guidance. \xm{While trained on individual experimental structures, the CPM learns underlying interaction probabilities by aggregating structural patterns from the vast diversity of homologous complexes and motifs in the training set.
+This allows the module to map a protein pair to a multi-modal probability landscape during inference, representing a global statistical distribution of plausible binding modes rather than a single deterministic state.}